 The holding area for the eggs should be shallow so that the water pressure remains low.
 The flow of water filtration should be very gentle in order to avoid harming the eggs and fry once they hatch.
 You don’t want eggs and baby goldfish getting sucked into your filter!

 A temperature of around 70 degrees F is ideal during their first five days.
 After this, you should drop the temperature to 64 degrees F for seven days.

 At around four to five days after the eggs have been fertilized, you will begin to see growth inside them!
 This will appear as a small black spot in the center of each egg.

-By around day seven, these black specks will begin to come out of their eggs as tiny goldfish and stick to the tank’s plants.
+By day seven, these black specks will begin to hatch.
+You’ll start to see tiny goldfish sticking to the tank’s plants.

 Goldfish only develop their full color as they age, so all newborn fry will appear black or dark gray.
 And they will be very tiny!

-At this stage, you will also be able to see the yolk sack that provides nutrition to the growing babies.
-Once the fry have consumed their yolk sacs, they will become very mobile and start searching the tank for more food.
+At this stage, you will be able to see the yolk sack that provides nutrition to the growing babies.
+Once the fry have consumed their yolk sacs, they will become much more mobile and start searching the tank for more food.

 Unfortunately, fry often die due to a lack of food during this important stage of development.